yetisoftworks/MeshyDB.SDK-docs/docs/users/forgetting_password.rst

       username : :type:`string`, :required:`required`
          User name to be reset.
       attempt : :type:`integer`, :required:`required`
-         Identifies which number of times of request.
+         Identifies how many times a request has been made.

    .. group-tab:: NodeJS